 The median nerve runs from the axilla to the elbow, in the medial side of the arm in the medial bicipital groove.
 It enters the forearm through the two heads of the pronator teres muscle.
 After branching off into a motor nerve (anterior interosseous nerve), it courses distally between the superficial and deep layers of the forearm's flexor compartment to reach the wrist, where it branches off into a sensory nerve (the palmar cutaneous branch of the median nerve) before entering the hand through the carpal tunnel.
-In the hand, it branches off into several sensory nerves (innervating the three radial fingers) and motor branches (innervating the thenar muscles).

 |Location||Motor deficit||Sensory deficit|